LauraBang22/cds-visual-exam/Assignments/Assignment2/README.md

 - Save a plot of the loss curve during training

 ### Repository Structure
-In this repository you'll find three subfolders.
+In this repository you'll find two subfolders.
 - In ```out``` you'll find the results the code have produced.
 - In ```src``` you'll find the scripts of code written to solve the tasks given in the assignment.